 Make shade.
 When possible, find a shady spot where your kids can play outdoors, or make your own shade with a stroller canopy, umbrella or beach tent.

-.
+Set a good example.
 If you want your kids to see that tans are not healthy, don't go sporting one yourself.
 Even if you "never get sunburned," your child might when he or she tries to emulate you.
 So slop that sunscreen on yourself, too.
-Stay in the shade as often as possible, and don't even think of stepping in that tanning booth
+Stay in the shade as often as possible, and don't even think of stepping in that tanning booth.

 Related posts on MNN: